Meet the Maze Man of Sunset Beach, North Carolina

 We caught up with him to find out more about these incredible mazes, which make Sunset Beach one of the coolest places in North Carolina.

 The Legendary Sand Maze Man

-Hunter Gibbes — known to the public knows as the Sunset Beach Maze Man — has spent the last 17 years of his life bringing joy to the hearts of beachgoers.
+Hunter Gibbes — known to the public knows as the Sunset Beach Maze Man — has spent the last decades of his life bringing joy to the hearts of beachgoers.

 On any given day, he'll wake up, check weather conditions and head out to the beach.
 He'll then spend up to two hours drawing in the sand.
 To an unknowing bystander, Gibbes may look like a random man with a makeshift shovel making figures in the sand.
 But to anyone who knows Sunset Beach, the sight of Gibbes is a happy one: It means that this will be a maze day.

 After the maze is done, people of all ages lose themselves in the game.
 Children, Gibbes says, usually finish more quickly, while the overly rational adults that go in with them get stuck trying to plan a logical way out.

 Could they simply jump over the lines and leave?
 Of course.
 But where's the fun in that?